christophercrouzet/gorilla/doc/overview.rst

 :func:`~gorilla.utils.get_original_attribute` function.
 This ensures that the original behavior of an attribute can be preserved if needed.

+The behavior of the patching process can be changed by overriding the default settings to be found in the class :class:`~gorilla.settings.Settings`.
+See :class:`~gorilla.extension.Extension` and :func:`~gorilla.extensionsregistrar.ExtensionsRegistrar.register_extensions`.

 .. note::

    The supported versions of Python are 2.6, 2.7, 3.3 and 3.4.